NicholasDykins/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

+Resolved base-class undefined error caused by the include in PowerupBase.h for PowerupFireBall.h (15 min)

+Bugs and code understanding, minor fixes and looking over the code to grasp the structure 1 hour

+Features:

+Controls: Mouse movment implemented and working 45 min

+Visual Effects: Flickering fireball effect, and a visual change to the fireball powerup so that it is destinct 1 hour 20 min

+Sound Implementation: Sounds for collision with walls the paddle and bricks, and a fire sound effect for the fireball power up.
+3 hours

+Total 6 hours 20 minutes.